uw-windc/windc_build/household/README.md

 # Optional R Routines

-Source datasets are compiled using the R programming language.
-All R routines needed for generating CPS, NIPA, SOI, ACS, and CMS source dataset `CSV` files accompany the data source download.
-All programs are heavily documented and should be self explanatory.
+Source datasets are compiled using the Julia programming langauge.
+If desired, the household data can be obtained using the package [available here](https://github.com/uw-windc/windc_household_data).
+The package has a corresponding [documentation website](https://uw-windc.github.io/windc_household_data/dev/) with details on package functions and how to run.

 # Set Listing